marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 This will return the number of items in the variable declared within the parenthesis.

 The **second step** is to convert the areas into diameters via the equivalent circular diameter.
-For this, it was implemented a function named ```calc_diameters``` (please, note that in you are using a version of the script previous to v.0.1.1, the function is named ```calcDiameters``` instead).
+For this, it was implemented a function named ```calc_diameters```.
 To invoke the function we write in the shell:

 ```python
 >>> diameters = calc_diameters(areas)